Florida Gov. DeSantis picks up backing from 15 South Carolina lawmakers as he makes a campaign swing

 The endorsements, shared first on Thursday with The Associated Press ahead of DeSantis' town hall in North Augusta, come from 11 state House members and four state senators from across the state, with a heavy concentration in South Carolina's conservative Upstate.
 It's a show of force for DeSantis in a state that current Republican front-runner Donald Trump won handily in the 2016 primary and where he has maintained popularity.

+Earlier this month, state GOP leaders set Feb.
+24 as the date of South Carolina's Republican presidential primary, which still needs approval from national party leaders.

-The list includes Sen. Josh Kimbrell, a Spartanburg Republican who has been bullish on DeSantis' candidacy since before he officially entered the race.
-On Thursday, he called the governor "the only candidate in this race who can defeat" President Joe Biden.
+DeSantis' list includes Sen. Josh Kimbrell, a Spartanburg Republican who has been bullish on the governor's candidacy since before he officially entered the race.
+On Thursday, he called DeSantis "the only candidate in this race who can defeat" President Joe Biden.

 It's hard to quantify how much local lawmaker endorsements sway voters' perceptions of presidential candidates, although many in the crowded primary field are intently courting them.
 Last week, Sen. Tim Scott of South Carolina heralded endorsements from more than 140 current and former elected officials in his home state, including more than two dozen state lawmakers.

-At his South Carolina kickoff event in January, Trump announced his leadership team in the state, including longtime backer Gov. Henry McMaster, Sen. Lindsey Graham and several members of Congress.
-Trump is returning to South Carolina on July 1 for his first campaign rally since his indictment on federal charges for mishandling classified documents and will be back in August for a South Carolina GOP fundraiser.
+At Trump's South Carolina kickoff event in January, he announced his leadership team in the state, including longtime backer Gov. Henry McMaster, Sen. Lindsey Graham and several other members of Congress.
+Trump is returning to South Carolina on July 1 for his first campaign rally since his indictment on federal charges of mishandling classified documents and will be back in August for a South Carolina GOP fundraiser.

 “You can reasonably assume the recipient is seen by colleagues as having a collaborative approach to policymaking,” Godfrey said.
 "But the days of direct political capital transfers — from elected officials to candidates — seem to have passed, and the number of early primary state voters you meet face to face and ask for votes matters the most.”